bradfrost/atomic-design/chapter-5.md

 There are likely many more specific questions to answer, but the point is your team should have answers and processes in place to address inevitable changes to the system.

-As mentioned a few times already, frequent communication and collaboration between makers and users is key for successfully governing your design system. **Make it as easy as possible to users and makers to communicate.** Set up a design system Slack or Yammer channel, establish regular office hours, make sure your bug ticket software helps facilitate conversation, and keep the doors open for ad hoc chats and calls.
+As mentioned a few times already, frequent communication and collaboration between makers and users is key for successfully governing your design system. **Make it as easy as possible for users and makers to communicate.** Set up a design system Slack or Yammer channel, establish regular office hours, make sure your bug ticket software helps facilitate conversation, and keep the doors open for ad hoc chats and calls.
 If users are stuck on something, they should know exactly where and who to turn to for help.

 In addition to informal day-to-day conversation between makers and users, **schedule regular "state of the union" meetings to review the design system** with makers, users, and other key stakeholders.
 Discuss what's working, be honest with what needs to be improved, and review priorities and the roadmap to make sure the system is serving the needs of the business.
 These regular checkups are especially helpful for keeping stakeholders up to speed, since they often aren't involved in the day-to-day of the design system's operations.